 This course focuses on applied mixed method designs that address the unique settings and systems of education, including data collection strategies for fieldwork.

-This is the first in the sequence of three courses for Ed.D. students to work on and complete the dissertation project.
-In this course, students will complete the review of literature.
-Around mid-semester, students will participate in a two-day on-campus immersion experience.
-While on campus, they will present strategic plans for their Problem of Practice and receive peer and faculty feedback.
-Students will also receive guidance from their Faculty Advisor throughout this initial development phase.
+This is the first in the sequence of four courses for Ed.D. students to work on and complete the dissertation project.
+In this course students will complete the review of literature.

-This is the second course in the sequence of three courses for Ed.D. students to work on and complete the dissertation project.
+This is the second course in the sequence of four courses for Ed.D. students to work on and complete the dissertation project.
 In this course, students will complete the research methodology.
-Around mid-semester, students will participate in a two-day on-campus experience.
-While on campus, they will present a comprehensive Problem of practice proposal, including how they plan to conduct their research.
-Students will receive and incorporate feedback from faculty advisors and submit their proposal for final review and approval.

-This is the final course in the sequence of three courses for Ed.D. students to work on and complete the dissertation project.
-In this course, students will complete the data analysis, results, and conclusions.
-Students will prepare presentations and share them with the appropriate stakeholders at their professional site.
-The faculty team will then review the Final Phase Problem of Practice document, Executive Summary, and Capstone Presentation for approval.
+This is the third course in the sequence of four courses for Ed.D. students to work on and complete the dissertation project.
+In this course, students will complete the data analysis, results, and conclusion.